Ankush26030/Server-Cloner/README.md

 🤝 How to Contribute

-We welcome contributions to veilcy-cloner!
+We welcome contributions to server-cloner!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.